henryborchers/CV/cv.md

 * 2012 Annual Conference.
 Seattle, Washington

 #### Workshop Description:
 This bi-annually held workshop is a unique program mindfully synthesizing metadata and cataloging concepts to provide a greater understanding of the foundations of metadata practice and application of cataloging principles to all types of resources found in our evolving media and media technology environment.
 The workshop includes discussions of the role of the cataloger in traditional and digital asset management; introductory principles to cataloging; the value, purpose and application of standards; management of resources through their life cycles; descriptive, structural, and administrative metadata (including rights and preservation metadata); data models and data mapping, and content description standards.
 We provide the recipe instructions to make an alphabet soup that includes AACR2, AMIM2, CEN, DACS, DC, EBUCore, FIAF, FIAT, FRBR, IPTC, MARC, METS, MIX, MODS, PBCore, PREMIS, RAD, RDA, and SMPTE RP210.
-Dynamic presentations encompass film, video, digital, and broadcast materials and include interactive exercises to put cataloging and metadata concepts directly into practice.
-Conference
+Dynamic presentations encompass film, video, digital, and broadcast materials and include interactive exercises to put cataloging and metadata concepts directly into practice.

 ## Continuing Education: Conferences Attended